 A Business Information Systems degree is your passport to an absorbing, well-paid career in some of the world's biggest, most exciting companies.

 The efficient and effective management of information, IT, people and processes is critical in the digital corporate arena.
 You will work collaboratively with tutors, researchers and businesses, applying practical skills to real-life case study materials and live project briefs.

-The design, development and use of IT systems is explored, enabling you to gain key skills in database design and application development, as well as understating how organisations can harness the data being captured through the Internet of Things.
+We cover the design, development and use of IT systems, enabling you to gain key skills in database design and application development, as well as understanding how organisations can harness the data being captured through the Internet of Things.

-You will use technical, research, design and organisational skills, enabling you to be employable in a wide range of mediums, and you’ll co-operate with others, planning and undertaking tasks, as well as communicating effectively through writing and presentations.
+You'll gain technical, research, design and organisational skills that will make you employable in a wide range of industries, and you’ll co-operate with others, planning and undertaking tasks and projects, and communicating effectively through writing and presentations.

 You will work in advanced software development and computer programming labs, using dedicated facilities for systems analysis, networking, e-commerce and business intelligence – all of which reflect advanced professional practice.